 Least successful: Neil Young

 In 2014, Canadian singer-songwriter Neil Young launched a successful Kickstarter campaign to produce a high resolution music player and streaming service for audiophiles called PonoPlayer.
-The campaign garnered $6.2 million (£4.8m) and Young used his own money to fund the $400 (£308) player and music service.
-There was just one catch.
-PonoPlayer just wasn't very good.
+The campaign garnered $6.2 million (£4.5 million) and Young used his own money to fund the $400 player and music service.
+There was just one catch: PonoPlayer wasn't very good.
 The product didn't sell well and the streaming service effectively bombed.

 Least successful: Mark Brunell

-Another sports star who invested abysmally, retired NFL player Mark Brunell lost his entire $50 million (£38.4m) fortune, filing for bankruptcy in June 2011.
+Another sports star who invested abysmally, retired NFL player Mark Brunell lost his entire $50 million fortune, filing for bankruptcy in June 2011.
 The football ace had invested in nine enterprises, five of which went under.
-Brunell's doomed real estate firm Champion LLC suffered the heaviest losses, losing him $11 million (£8.5m).
+Brunell's doomed real estate firm Champion LLC suffered the heaviest losses, losing him $11 million.

 Least successful: Sven-Göran Eriksson

-In 2013, former England soccer manager Sven-Göran Eriksson told the Daily Telegraph newspaper that he had lost $13 million (£10m) investing in ill-fated real estate deals.
-Eriksson blames his erstwhile financial advisor Samir Khan, who has since declared bankruptcy, for the catalog of investment blunders.
+In 2013, former England soccer manager Sven-Göran Eriksson told the Daily Telegraph newspaper that he had lost $13.75 million (£10 million) investing in ill-fated real estate deals.
+Eriksson blames his erstwhile financial advisor Samir Khan, who has since declared bankruptcy, for the catalogue of investment blunders.

 Least successful: Darren Gough

-Retired England cricketer and Strictly Come Dancing (the UK's version of Dancing With The Stars) winner Darren Gough was duped out of $1.3 million (£1m) in 2009 by businessman Kautilya Nandan Pruthi, who ran the UK's biggest ever Ponzi scheme.
+Retired England cricketer and Strictly Come Dancing (the UK's version of Dancing With The Stars) winner Darren Gough was duped out of $1.3 million (£1 million) in 2009 by businessman Kautilya Nandan Pruthi, who ran the UK's biggest-ever Ponzi scheme.
 Three years later, Pruthi was sentenced to 14 years and six month in prison for the fraud.